6-MillionBees/f-strings-write-instructions/instructions-Arden-complete.md

 print('the word something has __ characters')
 ```
-4. Inside the brackets of the print function, but before the string put an f (this allows you to make it an f-string)
+4. Inside the brackets of the print function, but before the string put an f (this is what makes it an **f**-string)
 ```python
 variable = len('something')